sarinstein-yan/poly2graph/README.md

      - Computation bottleneck can be accelerated on GPU, TPU, and any other devices that `tensorflow` supports
   2. Cover generic topological lattices
      - Support generic one-band and multi-band models
-     - Flexible multiple input choices, be they characteristic polynomials or Bloch Hamiltonians; formats include strings, `sympy`'s `Poly`, and `Matrix`
+     - Flexible multiple input choices, be they characteristic polynomials or Bloch Hamiltonians; formats include strings, `sympy.Poly`, and `sympy.Matrix`
   3. Automatic and Robust
      - By default, no hyper-parameters are needed.
 Just input the characteristic of your model and `poly2graph` handles the rest
      - Automatic spectral boundary inference